May 27, 1908

 June 30, 1919

-Attorney General Palmer directed that the BOI be placed under the Assistant Attorney General's direction.
-William E. Flynn, former Chief of the Secret Service, was named Director of the BOI.
+Attorney General Palmer directed that the Bureau of Investigation be placed under the Assistant Attorney General’s direction.
+William J. Flynn, former Chief of the Secret Service, was named Director of the Bureau of Investigation.

 October 28, 1919